Conrad Svendsen

-Conrad Svendsen (19 August 1862 - 9 September 1943) was a Norwegian teacher for the deaf, priest and magazine editor.
+Conrad Svendsen (19 August 1862 - 9 September 1943) was a Norwegian teacher for the deaf, pastor and magazine editor.

 Personal life

 Svendsen was born in Bergen to Johan Henrik Parrau Svendsen and Margrethe Louise Vogt.
 He was a son-in-law of politician Jacob Aall Bonnevie, the father of Conrad Bonnevie-Svendsen, and grandfather of Conrad Vogt-Svendsen.
 He was a brother-in-law of physicist and meteorologist Vilhelm Bjerknes, patent engineer Alfred Jørgen Bryn, biologist Kristine Bonnevie and feminist Margarete Bonnevie.

 Career

 While a theological student, Svendsen started working as a teacher for the deaf in Christiania.
 He eventually travelled to Denmark, Switzerland, Italy, France and Germany to make further studies on the education of deaf.
-In 1895 he was ordained priest for the deaf in Norway.
+In 1895 he was ordained pastor for the deaf in Norway.
 In 1898 he founded the institution Hjemmet for Døve, a home for the deaf in Nordstrand, and he edited the magazine De Døves Blad.
 His publications include Om Døvstummes Undervisning from 1889, De døvstumme, deres Opdragelse i Hjem og Skole from 1893, and Husandagtsbog, ordnet efter kirkeaaret from 1901.
 A relief of Svendsen, sculptured by Nic Schiøll, is located at Hjemmet for Døve.